zheng-wang/irontest/README.md

 ## Build
 Prerequisites: JDK (Java SE Development Kit) 8+, Apache Maven 3.3+.

-Download the latest Iron Test release from [here](https://github.com/zheng-wang/irontest/releases) to your local machine.
+Download the latest Iron Test source code release from [here](https://github.com/zheng-wang/irontest/releases) to your local machine.
 Extract it, cd to the project directory (in which there is README.md), and run below Maven command

 `mvn clean package -P prod`